jsummers/gobmp/readme.md

 Gobmp is designed to work the same as Go's standard [image modules](http://golang.org/pkg/image/).

-The (minimal) documentation may be read online at [GoPkgDoc](http://go.pkgdoc.org/github.com/jsummers/gobmp).
+The documentation may be read online at [GoPkgDoc](http://go.pkgdoc.org/github.com/jsummers/gobmp).

 Or, after installing, type: